nosilver4u/ewww-image-optimizer/readme.txt

 * I no longer have a Mac with which to build new binaries.
 Until I can raise enough funds, there will be no more updates for the Mac OS X tools, and I may have to temporarily remove Mac support if any security issues arise in the meantime: https://www.gofundme.com/ewww-image-optimizer-mac-dev-laptop
 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.2.6 =
+* changed: time elapsed test now runs every 10 attachments
+* fixed: time elapsed test during bulk scan was not running every X number of images
+* fixed: scan was not returning results directly after detecting a broken attachment
+* fixed: maximum number of rows for ewwwio_images was not high enough, bumped to 4 billion
+* fixed: db migration function was not linking records to attachments properly

 = 3.2.5 =
 * fixed: converting PNG to JPG with GD did not properly convert resizes